vnik18/Taxonomy-extend/README.md

 # Taxonomy-Extend

-This repository contains a list of the Wikipedia concepts that were used to evaluate the SIGIR 2018 paper [Enriching Taxonomies with Functional Domain Knowledge] (https://dl.acm.org/doi/10.1145/3209978.3210000).
+This repository contains a list of the Wikipedia concepts that were used to evaluate the SIGIR 2018 paper [Enriching Taxonomies with Functional Domain Knowledge](https://dl.acm.org/doi/10.1145/3209978.3210000).

 If you use the above information, please cite the following paper: